Ban-Zhan/ComplexHeatmap-reference/book/03-heatmap_annotations.md

 <img src="03-heatmap_annotations_files/figure-html/unnamed-chunk-62-1.png" width="576" style="display: block; margin: auto;" />

-Different image formats can be mixed in the input vector.
+Different image formats can be mixed in the input vector (if the images have transparent background).

 ```r